 With high-quality, natural Frankincense incense, you can nurture feelings of tranquillity and inner peace, thus assisting comfort during studying, work, and other stress-induced activities.

 Frankincense is a fantastic solution for oral health.
 Boswellic acids have excellent antimicrobial properties

 , which can help prevent oral infections, disease and erosion in the mouth.
 Dental experts have even created oral products such as Frankincense gum, toothpaste, and mouthwash due to its healing benefits.

 Helps Improve Gut Health

-Frankincense for use as incense has been cultivated for thousands of years.
-This is because of its incredible ability to open chakras and enable connections with the higher conscious.
+Frankincense, for use as incense, has been cultivated for thousands of years - this is because of its incredible ability to strengthen the Chakras and enable connection with the higher consciousness.

-To this day, people all over the world belonging to many different religions and belief systems still burn frankincense to cleanse their place of worship.
+To this day, people all over the world, with different religions and belief systems, still burn Frankincense to cleanse their places of worship.
 It is seen to eliminate negative energies, draw in positivity, and foster safety and peace.